Chapter 7 : Plans

 Managing a half-hearted smile for Harry, Hermione hugged Ron as well and left for the Heads’ Dormitory.

 “Come on, everyone, listen up!”
 Theo called over the chatter in the classroom that the prefects now occupied for their weekly meeting.
 Dinner was over, but apparently the socializing was not.
 People shouted to one another across the room, told loud jokes, and snacked on sweets, spending most of their time ignoring Theo.
 After several more attempts at shouting, however, the talking slowly died down to silence, and Theo smiled at the assembly.
 “Good news,” he said, pausing suspensefully.
 “We’re planning a party,” he finally added.

 “What will we do?”

-Someone laughed loudly, then had a quiet dispute with the person nearest them about whether or not to say their idea.
+Hermione nodded, impressed, but before she could voice her agreement, someone laughed loudly, then had a quiet dispute with the person nearest him about whether or not to say his idea.

 “Just say it!” someone urged.